Sustainable construction &

 CLT offers low embodied carbon and predictable structural performance when kept within defined moisture limits.
 Monitoring during installation, enclosure and early operation helps prevent hidden damage and supports long-term durability.

-Read about CLT moisture monitoring at Ripple Residence in Denmark.
+Read about CLT moisture monitoring at Ripple Residence.

 Ripple Residence CLT residential building in Denmark